xiaosu-zhu/Aurora.Music/Source/readme.md

 2. **The Store Key and Temporary Key in the solution**

-These files are created by Visual Studio for Windows Store packages, just ignore them.
+These files are created by Visual Studio for store upload, just ignore them.